About Our Members and Trustees/Governors

 Mr Atkinson lives by two quotes: Einstein, “You can’t solve a problem with the same level of thinking that created them” and General Shinseki, “If you don’t like change, you’re going to enjoy irrelevance even less”.

-Mr Connor was connected with Kepier for five years as a Member before moving his role to that of Trustee/Governor in October 2020 where he currently serves as Chair of the Trust/Local Governing Body and Chair of Achievement and Progress Committee.
+Mr Connor was connected with Kepier for five years as a Member before moving his role to that of Governor in December 2023 where he currently serves as Chair of Achievement and Progress Committee.
 He is Link Governor for Teaching and Learning, English, Literacy, Geography and Wellbeing.
 His qualifications include a BA (Hons) English and Politics, a PGCE, a National Professional Qualification for Headship, Consultant Leader, National College of Teaching and Leadership – Professional Partner.
 He was Headteacher of two Secondary schools from 2000- 2016.
 He was CEO of an Academy Trust 2016-2019.
 He is now semi-retired.

 Mr Connor has around 40 years of educational experience including 30 as a Senior Leader and 19 as Headteacher/CEO.
 He has significant experience as a Senior Adviser for Headteacher performance management, is Professional Partner for seven Headteachers across the whole country and is leader of School Centred Initial Teacher Training Programme.